 Dylan Schneider is widely recognized as a leading voice among today’s generation of composers.
-His work, often praised for its innovative structure and dramatic flair, has drawn an international audience and has been performed by Grammy-Award-winning ensembles such as Eighth Blackbird, the Pacifica String Quartet, and the Saint Paul Chamber Orchestra.
+His work, often praised for its innovative structure and dramatic flair, has drawn an international audience and has been performed by Grammy-winning ensembles such as Eighth Blackbird, the Pacifica String Quartet, and the Saint Paul Chamber Orchestra.
 His latest opera, STRIP-TEASE, a surreal critique of the modus operandi of totalitarianism, received its recent premiere at Chicago’s Logan Center for the Arts.
 Schneider’s music pioneers a new frontier in performance, traversing the diversity of human experience with a sense of lyricism and play.

 In December 2019, the Cassatt Quartet premieres Schneider's major new work entitled DANCER AT AN EXHIBITION at the Clark Art Institute in Williamstown, MA.
 Composed in response to artwork at the Clark, the piece follows Degas' iconic ballerina (Little Dancer of Fourteen Years) on a whirlwind tour of the museum's collection, architecture, and grounds.
 The Clark premiere precedes a second collaboration with the Cassatt Quartet in 2020.

 On April 4, 2020, the Kátharsis String Quartet will premiere “GOES A-A-A-H…” The work takes off as part of a benefit-concert for areas of Brazil affected by recent fires in the Amazon.
 Taking its title from a line from “The Girl From Ipanema,” the piece draws on the bossa nova tradition as it pays tribute to the spirit of Brazil.